vbookshelf/Automated-Wheat-Counter/README.md

 -x-

-The process used to build and train the model is described in this Kaggle notebook:
+The process used to build and train the model is described in this Kaggle notebook:<br>

 The model was fine tuned using data made available during the Kaggle Global Wheat Detection competition.
 The data was released under an open source MIT license.<br>
 https://www.kaggle.com/c/global-wheat-detection

+The frontend and backend code is available in this repo.
+The code is set up to be run as a Docker container.
+The .dockerignore file may not be visible.
+Please create this file if you don't see it.
+I suggest that you deploy on a Linux server running Ubuntu 16.04.
+In this repo I've included a pdf that explains the steps for installing Docker and Docker Compose on a Linux server.